bendalab/thunderfish/docs/thunderfish.md

   scale.
 The optional argument in addition allows to set the minimum frequency `MINFREQ` in Hertz that is displayed (defaults to 100 Hz).

-The plot can alternatively be saved to a pdf file via the `-p` option.
-It is named `RECORDING.pdf`, where `RECORDING` is the base name of the originam recording.
+The plots can alternatively be saved to pdf files via the `-p` option.
+They are named `RECORDING.pdf`, where `RECORDING` is the base name of the recording file.
 See next section on how to define the output folder (`-o` and `-k` options).

 The summary plots of all analyzed recordings can also be stored in a